salkuadrat/lucifer/README.md

 app.use(session(secret: 'super-s3cr3t-key'));
 ```

-And now all requests in your app will use session.
+And now all requests in your application will use session.

-`secret` is the only required parameter, but there are many more you can use. `secret` should use a random string, unique to your application.
-Or use a generated string from [randomkeygen](https://randomkeygen.com/).
+`secret` is the only required parameter, but there are many more you can use.

+`secret` should use a random string, unique to your application (or generate it from [randomkeygen](https://randomkeygen.com/)).

 This session is now active and attached to the request.

-And you can access it from `req.session()`
+You may access it using `req.session()`

 ```dart
 app.get('/', (Req req, Res res) {